Skip to main content

 Homelab Cable Tips

-- Cat6A is worth the premium if you're running Proxmox, TrueNAS, or any storage-heavy workloads over 10GbE — the bandwidth headroom eliminates the most common bottleneck in homelab setups
+• Cat6A is worth the premium if you're running Proxmox, TrueNAS, or any storage-heavy workloads over 10GbE — see our Synology NAS business guide for hardware pairing and switch selection advice.
+The bandwidth headroom Cat6A provides eliminates the most common bottleneck in these setups.

-- Color code your cables — use different colors for management, storage, and user VLANs to simplify troubleshooting when you inevitably rearrange your rack
+• Color code your cables — use different colors for management, storage, and user VLANs to simplify troubleshooting when you inevitably rearrange your rack.
+For multi-gigabit switch options that pair well with Cat6A infrastructure, see our best UniFi switches guide.

 For a complete guide to upgrading your homelab to multi-gigabit speeds, see our 2.5 Gigabit Ethernet upgrade guide and 10 Gigabit Ethernet guide.